sverma1999/Battery-Degradation-Analysis/README.md

 - LSTM networks are well-suited for sequence prediction tasks and can capture complex patterns in time series data.
 - By training an LSTM model on the battery degradation dataset, we can predict the future SoH values of the battery cells and forecast their remaining lifespan.
 - We can use the SoH predictions to estimate the remaining lifespan of the battery cells and plan for their replacement or maintenance accordingly.
+- For DoD, we can use the same approach as SoH to predict the remaining lifespan of the battery cells based on their depth of discharge values.